Records rebut claims of unequal treatment of Jan. 6 rioters

 The mob of Trump supporters whipped up by the former president’s lies about the election descended on the Capitol and pushed past police barriers, assaulted officers, smashed windows and sent lawmakers running in a stunning attempt to overturn the presidential election.

-The demonstrations after Floyd’s death were largely peaceful calls to address racial inequality and police brutality that occasionally turned violent.
+The demonstrations across the country after Floyd’s death were largely peaceful calls to address racial inequality and police brutality that occasionally turned violent.
 In some cities, protests descended into chaos after dark, with people smashing windows, looting stores, setting fires and assaulting officers.

-William Barr, who as attorney general led the Justice Department last year under Trump, pushed federal prosecutors to aggressively go after protesters who caused violence.
+Then-Attorney General William Barr pushed federal prosecutors to aggressively go after protesters who caused violence.
 Defense lawyers complained that many of the cases belonged in state court — punishments are typically lighter there — and accused Justice Department officials of carrying out a politically motivated effort to stymie the demonstrations.

 In the Capitol riot, dozens of defendants have been charged only with misdemeanors, and a standard plea deal has allowed many to plead guilty to a single count of demonstrating in the Capitol.

 An Indiana woman who admitted illegally entering the Capitol but didn’t participate in any violence or destruction avoided jail time, and two other misdemeanor defendants got one and two months of home confinement.
-Two other people who were locked up pretrial were released after pleading guilty to misdemeanors and serving the maximum six-month jail sentence.
+Two other people who were locked up pretrial were released after pleading guilty to misdemeanors and serving six months in jail.

 Only one defendant convicted of a felony has received his punishment so far.
 Paul Hodgkins, who breached the U.S. Senate chamber carrying a Trump campaign flag, was ordered to serve eight months behind bars.